The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 • That the user (rather than the system) is responsible.

-9. ProgramId and FileId: how the identifiers work#
+9. ProgramId and FileId#

 ProgramId (44 characters)#

-• A point-release upgrade will (usually) change it.
+• A point-release upgrade usually changes it.

-• It is not a content hash — two different binaries from the same product share a ProgramId.
+• It is not a content hash.
+Two different binaries from the same product share a ProgramId.

 Use ProgramId to pivot, never to identify a file.

-This is a content hash:
+The content hash:

 FileId = "0000" + SHA1(first 31 MiB of file content)

-This matters: a 200 MB packed installer will have a FileId that does not match its full-file SHA-1, and a VT lookup keyed on the full hash may miss while a lookup keyed on the Amcache value would hit (and vice versa).
+For files under 31 MiB, FileId[4:] equals the file's full SHA-1.
+For larger files it is a prefix hash and will not match a whole-file SHA-1.
+A 200 MB packed installer has a FileId that does not match its full-file SHA-1, and VT lookups keyed on the full hash may miss while lookups on the Amcache value hit (or vice versa).
 When in doubt, search both.

 10. Anti-forensics and tampering#